AliGhamary/-Digital-Alarm-Clock-Calculator/README.md

 # Embedded System Multifunctional Clock

-This is the code for an ARM microprocessor project
+This is the code for an ARM microprocessor embedded system project

 - Code is executed on an LPC4088 microcontroller